Board Member – Chair

 Mike served on the WCF Board from 2000 to 2006, but his service to WCF began long before then.
 When Woods Charitable Fund divided its endowment and management between offices in Lincoln and Chicago in 1993, Mike was instrumental in guiding WCF’s Lincoln office as it chose investment managers and established an investment policy.
 He served as Chair of the WCF Board from 2005 to 2006, and he has served WCF as Assistant Treasurer since 2007.

-Since 2001, Mike has worked as Chief Financial Officer for Speedway Motors and Speedway Properties.
-Before that, Mike was Senior Vice President and Chief Financial Officer for Interactive
+Mike is the Managing Director for Pacific Asset Management, LLC.
+He was the Chief Financial Officer for Speedway Motors and Speedway Properties in Lincoln from 2001 through the end of 2022.
+Before that, Mike was Senior Vice President, Chief Financial Officer and General

-Intelligence, Inc. in Indianapolis as well as Vice President-Treasurer and Secretary for Aliant Communications, Inc. (formerly The Lincoln Telephone & Telegraph Company).
+Counsel for Interactive Intelligence, Inc., in Indianapolis as well as Vice President-Treasurer and Secretary for Aliant Communications, Inc. (formerly The Lincoln Telephone & Telegraph Company).
 Prior to that, Mike had a career in public accounting and the private practice of law.

-Mike is a Trustee of the University of Nebraska Foundation and serves as a member of the Investment Committee for the $3+ Billion fund.
+Mike is a Trustee of the University of Nebraska Foundation and serves as a member of the UNF Investment Committee.
+He is also a member of the Board of the Foundation for Lincoln Public Schools.
 From 1998 to 2013, Mike volunteered with the Community Health Endowment of Lincoln serving as a Trustee, Treasurer, Vice Chairman and finally as its Chairman from 2011 to 2013.
-Today he serves as an advisor to its investment committee.
+Today he serves as an advisor to the CHE investment committee.

 Michelle was elected to the board in 2017.